 And from a recent documentary commissioned by IBM:

 Think about it: How does Morris get such penetrating interviews if the interviewee is just looking at a camera?
 If they're looking into the lens and not at Morris, it would be hard for Morris to get anything like the unsettling, revealing, startlingly personal interviews that are Morris's bread and butter.
 Would you tell a flat piece of glass about the biggest mistake you ever made in your life?

 Morris solved that problem with the Interrotron, an ingenious bit of camera-rig design:

 Luckily, the basic idea is simple enough that any enterprising filmmaker could probably build her own if she really wanted to.
-And Hardie's illustrations should make that process even easier.
+And these technical illustrations (prepared by production designer and frequent Morris collaborator Steve Hardie) should make that process even easier.